DLR-SC/ESID/frontend/README.md

   ![](../docs/images/ThemeGuidelines-800x650.svg "ESID Design Guidelines")

-  ** The alternative text color for lighter and darker variants where the contrast is not high enough is always either `#F2F2F2` for light text, or `#0C0B0D` for dark text.**
+  **The alternative text color for lighter and darker variants where the contrast is not high enough is always either `#F2F2F2` for light text, or `#0C0B0D` for dark text.**

+  ---
   </details>

   - The theme is provided using the [MUI Theme Provider](https://mui.com/customization/theming "mui.com")